Changes to ObamaCare and Delays to ObamaCare

 ObamaCare Congress Change

 Staffers who had plans through work (i.e. the federal government) got stuck in a loophole that made all congress members buy insurance through the marketplace, but prevented them from getting subsidies or employer contributions toward their health insurance making it unaffordable for this group.
+There has been a complex debate on this topic.
 You can learn more about the congress ObamaCare exemption here.

 CLASS ACT Change